 - Rest of the settings I’ve selected in a way that if a person (who I know or have met in person) searches for my profile, they will be able to identify the profile belonging to me.
 Meanwhile, for random people the profile is just, well, a random profile.
 You don’t need to boast with your job experience and education to every stranger.

-Who can see your email address: There’s actually two settings in here.
+Who can see or download your email address: LinkedIn recently added the “or download” part to this setting.
+At least they’re being more open about this, finally.
+There’s two settings in here.
 First, who can see your email address.
 I’d suggest keeping it visible only to you, or 1st degree connections.
-Important thing here to note is that if someone can see your email address, they will be able to contact you directly.
-Second setting asks for your permission for the email address to be shared in data exports, and that’s a strong No.
+Do you really need to share your email address, if connections who don’t already have that can still reach you via LinkedIn’s own messaging system?
+Important thing here to note is that if someone can see your email address, “they will be able to contact you directly“.
+Second setting asks for your permission for the email address to be shared in data exports.
+That’s a strong No.

 Who can see your last name: It’s trivial to find your full name with all the other data you have on your profile, so I don’t see a reason to limit the visibility of your last name only to its first letter.